 The first section of the route crosses the fields to Monterosi until you reach the Monte Gelato waterfalls, a park where you can rest and bathe if you wish.
 Then you walk along a panoramic excavated street leading to Campagnano.
 To shorten the day’s walk, it is possible to pre-arrange a morning transfer to the picturesque village of Monterosi, from where you walk to Campagnano di Roma.

 Your walk today is an excursion to the Roman countryside.
 This section of the route is quite flat with dirt roads or country trails, with some hills in the final part.
-You will need to cross a stream, in early and late season this may be more difficult.
+You will need to cross a stream, in the early and late seasons this may be more difficult.
+You can shorten this day by around 4km 2.5 miles by taking public transport from La Storta to La Giustiniana.

 After breakfast, you set off for the last leg of your modern day ‘pilgrimage’ along the Via Francigena to Rome – the ‘Eternal City’.
 You can choose to travel to Rome by public transportation or walk your way to Rome.
 Part of the walk to the city is through the Insugherata park, a beautiful reserve, merely a few steps away from the bustling city.
 As you approach the eternal city you can stop for a triumphant photograph at the Monte Mario Belvedere.
 From here you can see a glimpse of the dome of Saint Peter’s, before descending towards the city to finally reach Piazza San Pietro, your ending point and that of many pilgrims throughout the centuries.